 TrailNet at UF investigators devote time and expertise to studies aiming to deliver upon the core mission of the UF Diabetes Institute: to improve the lives of people with diabetes through innovative clinical care, education, advocacy and research.
-Learn more about these investigators and their research interests by clicking here.

 Mark Atkinson, Ph.D.